 I am thrilled to welcome you to our special community of passionate and creative dot painters who have taken five or more classes with me.
 I’m excited to share this journey with you as we work together to bring this therapeutic art to those who need it most but might not be able to afford it.
 In giving back, we enrich our own lives as well.
 I cherish the fun times we have together, getting to know each of you better, and I can’t wait to continue learning from one another as we help others.

 Melissa finds joy in the fellowship and relaxation that dot painting brings.
 Her favorite creation so far is a stunning peacock jewelry dish.
 A resident of Palm Desert, Melissa also enjoys crocheting, easel painting, and planning art projects for preschoolers.
 With an incredible career spanning 33 years, she owns and runs the Morning Stars Learning Program, a preschool through first-grade program.
 Married to her high school sweetheart for 51 years, they have four children—a mix of teachers, a carpenter, and a doctor—and are proud grandparents to nine grandchildren.
-Melissa’s advice to fellow dotters: "Set back, breathe, and forget your worries.
-Relax and let Elaine teach you the joy of Mandala painting and what a dot can transform into!"
-She wakes up every morning feeling truly blessed.

 Diane loves dot painting because of the endless possibilities that color brings.
 Different colors can evoke various feelings and moods, and the variety of creative techniques allows her to tailor each project to be as simple or as challenging as she desires in the moment.
 She enjoys that she can complete something beautiful in one sitting and usually feels satisfied with both the process and the outcome.
 Her favorite piece so far is a 10” x 10” canvas with stacked squares, created using one of her favorite color combinations.
 She notes that it’s similar to a recent design done with square box tops.